alt-glitch/blog/content/posts/making-rl-envs.md

 ## Mapping benchmark to `verifiers`
-Adapting a benchmark boils down to answering the following questions.
-1. **Adapting tasks into a dataset**
 ### Adapting the tasks into a dataset

 > This question answers how you initialise your Environment class and create your dataset.
 Or rather the logic that needs to happen in `YourAgentEnv.__init__()` and `create_dataset()` methods.